Family historians, hooked on stories

 What you won’t find.

 We are platform-independent, so you will not receive a pitch on any platform, service, or tool.
-We’re not selling anything.
-That independence allows us to be both objective and creative.
+We are not selling anything.
+That independence allows us to be objective and creative.

 It’s a newsletter with benefits.

-Dropping your email lets you receive our articles and recordings via email.
-If you want to circle back to create a password and a handle, you can join in on the conversation with an authenticated identity.
-This helps us keep the community healthy and avoid the noise of open sites like Twitter.
+Dropping your email allows you to receive our articles and recordings via email.
+If you want to return to create a password and a handle, you can join the conversation with an authenticated identity.
+This helps us keep the community healthy and avoid the noise of open sites like X (Twitter) or Facebook.

 The forum uses Substack to manage emails and delivery.
-We believe the platform is well suited to Family History and have written about it in a section at Projectkin.org/substack.
+I believe the platform is well suited to capturing and sharing family history.
+I’m so committed to the idea that I’ve invested in a collaboration at

 As my mother used to say, “Participation is a privilege.”
 In our modern, online world, written guidelines can be helpful so you understand what we see as appropriate here: